211004-Reston-NET/Adam_Czyryca_P1/README.md

   Edit Customer info

 ## To-do list:
+ update quantity via inventory
- update inventory item quantity this workes via placing an order upon prchesing an item the quantity is updated accordingly however, when trying to select an inventory item this does not fuction correctly
+  this workes when placing an order: upon purchasing an item the quantity is updated accordingly however, when trying to select an inventory item this does not fuction correctly

 ## App deployed at: